Text Size

 PLIF (Posterior Lumbar Interbody Fusion)

-TLIF (Transforaminol Lumbar Interbody Fusion
+TLIF (Transforaminal Lumbar Interbody Fusion

 Anterior lumbar fusion